particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

-Each function call request and response uses one data operation from your monthly or yearly quota.
+Each function call request and response uses one Data Operation from your monthly or yearly quota.
 Setting up function calls does not use Data Operations.

 Up to 15 cloud functions may be registered and each function name is limited to a maximum of 12 characters (_prior to 0.8.0_), 64 characters (_since 0.8.0_).